Sanremo Music Festival 2000

-The winners of the Big Artists section were the group Piccola Orchestra Avion Travel with the song "Sentimento".

-Jenny B won the "Newcomers" section with the song "Semplice sai", and Samuele Bersani won the Mia Martini Critics Award with the song "Replay".
+The winners of the Big Artists section were the group Piccola Orchestra Avion Travel with the song "Sentimento", while Samuele Bersani won the Critics Award with the song "Replay".
+Jenny B won the Newcomers section with the song "Semplice sai".

-After every night, Alessia Marcuzzi and the comedy duo Fichi D'India hosted DopoFestival, a talk show about the Festival with the participation of singers and journalists.
+After every night, Alessia Marcuzzi and the comedy duo Fichi d'India hosted DopoFestival, a talk show about the festival with the participation of singers and journalists.